 5 reasons to consider moving to a DC Master Trust

-Over the last few years we’ve seen a rapid move from single trust-based schemes to Master Trusts.
-Here we explore 5 reasons to review the value of your current arrangements and consider following the trend.
+Over the last few years, we’ve seen a rapid move from single trust-based schemes to Master Trusts.
+We expect this trend to continue following the regulatory steer on consolidation of small schemes.
+Here we explore 5 reasons why you should consider reviewing your current arrangement.

 1. Competitive pricing